Updated November 20, 2023

 |Net Profit Margin Formula =||

 Net Profit Margin Formula in Excel (With Excel Template)

 Here, we will do the same example of the Net Profit Margin formula in Excel.
 It is very easy and simple.
 You need to provide the two inputs, i.e., Net Profit and Total Revenue

 You can easily calculate the Net Profit Margin using the Formula in the template provided

 Net Profit Margin for FY2018 is Calculated Using Formula

 Net Profit Margin for FY2017 is Calculated Using Formula

 This has been a guide to a Net Profit Margin formula.
-Here we discuss its uses along with practical examples.
-We also provide you with Net Profit Margin Calculator with downloadable excel template.
+Here, we discuss its uses along with practical examples.
+We also provide Net Profit Margin Calculator with a downloadable Excel template.
 You may also look at the following articles to learn more –